Cover Image for Updates to Status Cards

 And the above criteria are met, you can still do the simplified application.

-* A super-quick questionnaire on the application page will direct you accordingly.
+* A super-quick questionnaire on the application page where you sign up/login will guide you to the application method that best suits your needs.

-These are the guidelines that have been initiated by Indigenous Services Canada for us to go forward with in this simplified process to make things a little speedier Gonzalez with your application 🏃🏽♂️.
+These are the guidelines that have been initiated by Indigenous Services Canada that help us move forward with this simplified process — making your application a little more Speedy Gonzales 🏃🏽♂️.

 *Please note this is for applicants that meet the requirements.